Software Development Outsourcing

 When talking about software development outsourcing, we usually think of well-known outsourcing regions like the Republic of India.
 A lot has been already said about the economic growth of this country in the 20th and 21st century – according to some, India has skipped the industrialisation phase, transforming its agriculture-based economy straight to one based on services.
 Almost overnight, the country became one of the biggest outsourcing centres in the world, the IT industry itself employing circa 10 million people.
 There is at least one reason for this spectacular success – labour costs.
 As stated by AT Kearney principal Johan Gott, companies outsourcing software to India can save up to 75 percent.
 For many enterprises around the world, the opportunity was too good to miss.

-However, over the last few years, the situation on the software outsourcing market has changed considerably.
+However, over the last few years, the situation on the IT outsourcing market has changed considerably.
 As Paul Walentynowicz concludes, “The BPOs in India are being threatened left and right.
-The IT sector is threatened by automation, thanks to technological advances; the health care sector is threatened by data privacy issues; and even Infosys CEO Vishal Sikka talks about the end of India’s ‘IT Miracle’".
+The IT sector is threatened by automation, thanks to technological advances; the health care sector is threatened by data privacy issues; and even Infosys CEO Vishal Sikka talks about the end of India’s ‘IT Miracle’.
 What is more, Western companies begin to notice that labour costs are not the only important factor to consider and tend to “focus more on cost effectiveness and proximity, rather than just low cost”.
 But what exact destination do they choose instead of traditional outsourcing countries?

 It seems that the next big thing is nearshoring.
 Instead of looking for software developers on the other side of the globe, more and more companies decide to outsource to neighbouring countries, hence the term nearshoring – in opposition to traditional offshoring.
 And there is one particular region which seems to challenge India’s outsourcing supremacy: Central and Eastern Europe.
 Why?
 What are the perks of going nearshore?

-Outsourcing and cultural differences
+IT outsourcing and cultural differences

 One may presume that only technical aspects matter when thinking of software development outsourcing.
 They are of course of major importance but it is good to start with presenting other traits – less obvious, nevertheless still crucial.
 Software developers sometimes resemble coding machines but they are people and if you want the cooperation to be smooth, you need to make sure that there is no cultural gap or language barrier.